GispoCoding/assessclimateimpact/README.md

 - Detect the effects of land use planning (planned building, use and maintanence) in CO2 emission levels
 - See trends in of CO2 emission changes in the future

-Climate Tool takes into account several information from the cities:
+Climate Tool takes into account several data sources from the cities:

 - Building
 - Traffic